 Triangular Cooperation involves partnerships between two or more developing countries along with a third partner, typically a traditional resource partner and/or multilateral organization.

-South-South Cooperation (SSC) is playing a greater role than ever before in tackling food insecurity.
+South-South Cooperation is playing a greater role than ever before in tackling food insecurity.
 Global demand for southern development solutions that have been tested and proven effective is at an all-time high.

 SSC is a cost-effective means to share development solutions and enhance capacities.
 FAO plays a major role in facilitating South-South and Triangular Cooperation to achieve food security, poverty reduction and sustainable agriculture.
-Its efforts focus on:

-- facilitating the exchange and sharing of development solutions, providing practical guidance and support to ensure high quality knowledge sharing (short-, medium- and long-term exchanges, learning routes, study tours and training);
+- Facilitating the exchange and sharing of development solutions, providing practical guidance and support to ensure high quality knowledge sharing (short-, medium- and long-term exchanges, learning routes, study tours and training).

-- fostering knowledge management and networks, connecting South-South solution providers with seekers (supply and demand), scaling up knowledge sharing and enhancing two-way learning among a wide range of southern actors;
+- Fostering knowledge management and networks, connecting South-South solution providers with seekers (supply and demand), scaling up knowledge sharing and enhancing two-way learning among a wide range of southern actors.

-- fostering an enabling environment, mobilizing broader partnerships and resources and raising the visibility of the value of SSC.
+- Fostering an enabling environment, mobilizing broader partnerships and resources and raising the visibility of the value of SSC.